You will need a licence from the council to erect scaffolding on the public highway

 Applicants must maintain a satisfactory walk way for pedestrians and disabled users by allowing a walk way with a minimum 1.2m width at all times.

-Please view the guidance notes for further information.
+Please view the Terms and Conditions for further information

 Will tacit consent apply?